 A great solution to improve awareness and visibility is a suite of four tools:

 - kubectx (a utility which lets you switch between contexts easily and adds bash tab-completion support for Kubernetes contexts)

 - kubens (a utility which lets you switch between namespaces within the current context easily and adds bash tab-completion support for Kubernetes namespaces)

-- kube-ps1 (a binary utility which can add current context and namespace to the user’s bash PS1 prompt in real time, for greatly enhanced awareness and visibility)
+- kube-ps1 (a binary utility which can add current context and namespace to the user’s bash PS1 prompt in real-time, for greatly enhanced awareness and visibility)

-- fzf (a fuzzy finder utility used to make arbitrary list of data navigable with the keyboard)
+- fzf (a fuzzy finder utility used to make an arbitrary list of data navigable with the keyboard)